IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 If you are looking for an even lower-cost video phone, you can check the previous models of Yealink and Grandstream:

-Bear in mind both of them have a smaller 7-inch screen and no HDMI port.
+Bear in mind both have a smaller 7-inch screen and no HDMI port.

 The Grandstream runner-up GVX3370 has a lower resolution 1MP camera.

-Video desk phones eliminate the need of having separate equipment for video conferencing.
+Video desk phones eliminate the need to have separate equipment for video conferencing.

-The telephone software system is used to set up and host the video conference call.
+The telephone software system sets up and hosts the video conference call.

-Softphones allow the opportunity for a video call using the camera of the device.
-The audio and video signals are distinguished, so the camera can be turned on and off.
+Softphones allow the opportunity for a video call using the device’s camera.
+The audio and video signals are distinguished so that the camera can be turned on and off.

-Some of the newest models of video conference solutions include conference phones with a 360-degrees view camera.
-They provide the opportunity of a view of all meeting attendees in the room on several screens.
+Some of the newest models of video conference solutions include conference phones with a 360-degree view camera.
+They provide the opportunity a view of all meeting attendees in the room on several screens.

 SOFTPHONES:

 Softphones are software applications with the features of a phone.
 They are an excellent choice for working remotely or in cases of constantly switching locations.
-They can be installed on more than one device, so employees can make and receive calls regardless of their location.
+They can be installed on multiple devices, so employees can make and receive calls regardless of location.

 A softphone can be used in combination with a desk phone.
 This is very helpful in situations with a high number of phone calls.
-The softphone software also has the advantage to be integrated with third-party applications, so the employee has more channels of communication with the customer.
+The softphone software also has the advantage of being integrated with third-party applications, so the employee has more channels of communication with the customer.

 - headset